NCiaccia/Data-Science-HW/README.md

 # Data-Science-HW
-All of my jupyter ntbks for the Data Science course
+All of Nicole Ciaccia's jupyter ntbks for the Data Science course